-Appraisal matters resemble class actions in that investors who exercise their appraisal rights benefit from the efforts of the named petitioner, who serves in a role similar to a lead plaintiff, without themselves having to prosecute the case.
+Appraisal matters resemble class actions in those investors who exercise their appraisal rights benefit from the efforts of the named petitioner, who serves in a role similar to a lead plaintiff, without themselves having to prosecute the case.
 These suits differ from securities class actions and other shareholder matters in that they don’t involve claims of wrongdoing – they concern your right as a shareholder to an objective valuation of your investment.
 Unlike securities cases, both sides in an appraisal action provide evidence as to what the price should be.
 Since the court determines the final value, this levels the playing field between the investor and the corporation throughout the appraisal litigation.

-The most critical difference between appraisal cases and class actions is that investors seeking appraisal must affirmatively opt in by perfecting their rights before the deal vote.
-Unfortunately, shareholders often fail to opt in before that vote, forfeiting their eligibility to later benefit from the Court’s valuation.
+The most critical difference between appraisal cases and class actions is that investors seeking appraisal must affirmatively opt-in by perfecting their rights before the deal vote.
+Unfortunately, shareholders often fail to opt-in before that vote, forfeiting their eligibility to later benefit from the Court’s valuation.

 Download FRT’s whitepaper for more information on appraisal rights, including suggested best practices for addressing appraisal opportunities and perfecting your appraisal rights.

 U.S. CLAIMS I GLOBAL GROUP LITIGATION I ANTITRUST I LITIGATION MONITORING I BUYOUTS